While many household chores are fine to do if you have AS, there are others you should avoid or at least modify how they’re done.

 Ankylosing spondylitis (AS) is a type of inflammatory arthritis that causes pain, stiffness, and even fusion of your spine.
 The best treatment for the condition is to be as active as possible.

-Pushing a water-soaked mop back and forth across a floor is a sure-fire way to irritate already-inflamed back muscles and joints.
-Lugging around a water-filled bucket and wringing out the mop isn’t a cakewalk either if you have back pain.
+Pushing a water-soaked mop back and forth across a floor is a surefire way to irritate already inflamed back muscles and joints.
+Lugging around a water-filled bucket and wringing out the mop isn’t easy, either, if you have back pain.

 Instead of using a traditional mop and bucket, invest in a mop with disposable cleaning pads.
 When mopping, take your time.
 Get a mop with a long handle so you won’t have to bend over.

 Light bathroom cleaning touch-ups of the kitchen sink or countertop may be OK.
 But the extreme bending and scrubbing it takes to get a toilet or bathtub spick-and-span isn’t.